mavlink/mavlink-devguide/en/services/manual_control.md

-# Manual Control Protocol
+# Manual Control Protocol (Joystick)

-The Manual Control Protocol enables controlling a system using standard joystick axes nomenclature, along with a joystick-like input device.
+The Manual Control Protocol enables controlling a system using a "standard joystick" (or joystick-like input device that supports the same axes nomenclature).

 The protocol is implemented with just the [`MANUAL_CONTROL`](../messages/common.md#MANUAL_CONTROL) message.
-It consists of the `target` system to be controlled, four primary axes (`x`, `y`, `z`, `r`), two extension axes (`s`, `t`), and two 16-bit fields to represent the states of up to 32 buttons (`buttons`, `buttons2`).
+It defines the `target` system to be controlled, the movement in four primary axes (`x`, `y`, `z`, `r`) and two extension axes (`s`, `t`), and two 16-bit fields to represent the states of up to 32 buttons (`buttons`, `buttons2`).
 Unused axes can be disabled, and the extension axes must be explicitly enabled using bits 0 and 1 of the `enabled_extensions` field.

+The protocol is by intent relatively simple and abstract, and provides a simple way of controlling the main motion of a vehicle, along with several arbitrary features that can be triggered using buttons.

+This allows GCS software to provide a simple level of control for many types of vehicles, and allows new vehicle types with unusual functions to operate with minimal (if any) changes to the MAVLink protocol or existing ground control station (GCS) software.

 ## Mapping Axes

 Manual control is performed in the vehicle-frame.
 All axis values are normalised to the range -1000 to 1000.

 ### Rotation-Focused Control